wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==
+= 2.8.3 =
+* fixed issue where action box does not show up on the page set as the front page (Happens when Settings > Reading -> Front Page Display is set to a static page and the "Front Page" value is the current Page being displayed

 = 2.8.2 =
 * added core improvements.
 * reorganized main settings page to have the same layout as pro